Photos by Michael Winters, unless otherwise noted

 Yes.
 In the 1990’s, Bywater was ranked as one of the most violent neighborhoods in the country, so we called on Ogou then.

 Was there a noticeable shift in crime?

-It totally dropped, and part of that the police take credit for, but we just knew it was the amazing power of voodoo.
+It totally dropped and part of that... the police take credit for, but we just knew it was the amazing power of Voodoo.
 It brought the community together in a way that had not been cohesive in the past.
-I think the neighbors came out and did the ceremony together and bonded as a community—and right in the face of the criminal who was intimidating everyone until that point.
+I think the neighbors came out and did the ceremony together and bonded as a community, and right in the face of the criminal, that was intimidating everyone until that point.

 There was one specific guy?